2025 UCI Gravel World Championships: How to watch, who to watch, and everything else you need to know

 FloBikes will be hosting the livestream for those in the U.S. and Canada, with coverage starting at 7:30 a.m.
 EDT.
 Subscription is required.

 Warner Bros.
-Discovery (WBD) via Discovery+ and Eurosport is expected to carry live coverage of the UCI World Championships across European countries as part of its cycling broadcasting rights.
+Discovery (WBD) via Discovery+, TNT Sports, and Eurosport has live coverage of the UCI World Championships in the UK and across Europe as part of its cycling broadcasting rights.
 Check local listings for exact times in your country.

-The UCI YouTube channel will stream the elite races live, subject to geo-restrictions.
-In regions without a licensed broadcaster, the stream should be available worldwide.
-Highlights and full replays are expected to be posted after each event.
+The UCI YouTube channel will stream the elite races live for free, subject to geo-restrictions.
+In regions without a licensed broadcaster, the stream will be available, so that excludes North America and the UK.
+For a full list of geo-blocked countries, head here.

 Cycling Weekly's North American Editor, Anne-Marije Rook is old school.
 She holds a degree in journalism and started out as a newspaper reporter — in print!
 She can even be seen bringing a pen and notepad to the press conference.